cofoundry-cms/Cofoundry.Docs/src/Framework/Roles & Permissions/Authorizing CQS Handlers.md

 }
 ```

-## Simple Permission Handling with ILoggedInPermissionCheckHandler and ICofoundryUserPermissionCheckHandler
+## Simple Permission Handling

+#### Requiring a signed in user

-If your application only requires simple permission checking to make sure a user is logged in, then you can implement `ICofoundryUserPermissionCheckHandler` or `ILoggedInPermissionCheckHandler` which allows you to simply check that a user is logged in or is a Cofoundry admin panel user.
+If your application only requires simple permission checking to make sure a user is signed in, then you can implement `ICofoundryUserPermissionCheckHandler` or `ISignedInPermissionCheckHandler` which allows you to simply check that a user is signed in or is a Cofoundry admin panel user.

 This can be a lot simpler than implementing full permissions checking if you know that your application isn't going to need fine-grained permission-based access.